Working at home is difficult, particularly with most astronomical facilities shut down, but that's a small price to pay for peoples safety.

 My Typical Day

-I typically get out of bed around 8 a.m. and do a quick work out, to keep in shape and stay healthy.
-I have my breakfast (typically some couscous with honey and oranges) and I’m in the office by 10 a.m.
+I typically get out of bed around 8 a.m.
+I have my breakfast and I’m in the office by 9 a.m.
 My first job in work every morning is to read the arXiv (pronounced archive).
 This is a website that has all of the new science papers in physics on it, and lets me keep up-to-date with whats happening in the world (if you’d like read todays papers, go here.
 There are a lot of new papers every day).

 Lunch is at 12:30 a.m., every day.
-A group of us regularly have lunch together, and we all study very different fields.
+Our department has lunch together, with people wondering in any time between 12:30 and 2:00 pm.
 Over lunch, we generally chat about how everyone’s day is going, and what work they’re doing.

-Then, from 1:30 p.m. until 5:30 p.m., it’s more computer programming and writing papers (with the occasional cup of tea and conversation about the mystery of the Universe thrown in for good measure).
-After leaving work, I’ll have dinner with my housemates, and we’ll typically play a few video games or watch a movie before heading to bed around 11 p.m.
+Then, from 1:30 p.m. until 5:00 p.m., it’s more computer programming and writing papers (with the occasional cup of tea and conversation about the mystery of the Universe thrown in for good measure).
+After leaving work, I’ll have dinner, and then typically unwind by playing a few games or watching some TV (right now we’re rewatching Star Trek: The Next Generation).

 How would you describe yourself in 3 words?